tembo-io/website/blog/2023-09-29-table-version-history/index.md

   salary numeric(20, 2)
 );

+/*
--- Adding version history to the table,
--- first we need to add a time range to the existing table.
+Adding version history to the table, first we need to add a time range to the existing table.
--- This represents "since when" has this row been current.
+This represents "since when" has this row been current.
+*/
 ALTER TABLE employees ADD COLUMN sys_period tstzrange NOT NULL;

+/*
--- Creating a time-partitioned version table
--- each row has the range the data was valid for,
--- and also the time this version was created.
+Creating a time-partitioned version table each row has the range the data was valid for, and also the time this version was created.
+*/
 CREATE TABLE employees_history (
     LIKE employees INCLUDING DEFAULTS EXCLUDING INDEXES EXCLUDING CONSTRAINTS, created_at timestamptz NOT NULL DEFAULT now())
     PARTITION BY RANGE (created_at);

--- Allow efficient querying of partition key
-CREATE INDEX ON employees_history (created_at);
+-- Allow efficient querying of partition key and name CREATE INDEX ON employees_history (created_at);

+/*
--- Enable automatic partitioning with pg_partman
+Enable automatic partitioning with pg_partman, partitioning every 1 minute.

+It's more realistic to partition daily or greater.
+*/
-SELECT create_parent('public.employees_history', 'created_at', 'native', 'daily');
+SELECT create_parent('public.employees_history', 'created_at', 'native', '1 minute');

 -- This connects employees table to employees_history CREATE TRIGGER versioning_trigger